Jun-Ohg/New-Pythagoras-Theorem/README.md

 ## Contents

 - `Pythagorean-theorem.pdf`: The complete proof in PDF format
-- 'LatexFile.txt': The File in LaTeX form
+- 'LaTeXFile.txt': The File in LaTeX form

 ## Background